Hassan-mehsen/CryptoLakehouse/src/load/README.md

 # Load Layer

 This module contains the logic for loading transformed data from the Delta Lake (silver layer) into the PostgreSQL Data Warehouse.
-It is a core part of the ETL pipeline and is executed after the transformation phase.
+It is a core part of the ELT pipeline and is executed after the transformation phase.

 ---